Prometheus Bound and Other Plays: Prometheus Bound, The Suppliants, Seven Against Thebes, The Persian (Penguin Classics)

 Departures from Hesiod

-The treatment of the myth of Prometheus in Prometheus Bound is a radical departure from the earlier accounts found in Hesiod's Theogony (511-616) and Works and Days (42-105).
-Hesiod essentially portrays the Titan as a lowly trickster and semi-comic foil to Zeus' authority.
-Zeus' anger toward Prometheus is in turn responsible for mortal man's having to provide for himself; before, all of man's needs had been provided by the gods.
+Hesiod portrays Prometheus as a lowly trickster and semi-comic foil to Zeus's authority.
+Zeus's anger toward Prometheus is in turn responsible for mortal man's having to provide for himself; before, all of man's needs had been provided by the gods.
 Prometheus' theft of fire also prompts the arrival of the first woman, Pandora, and her jar of evils.
-Pandora is entirely absent from Prometheus Bound, and Prometheus becomes a human benefactor and divine king-maker, rather than an object of blame for human suffering.[3]
+Pandora is entirely absent from Prometheus Bound, where Prometheus becomes a human benefactor and divine kingmaker, rather than an object of blame for human suffering.[18]